MCC photo/Matthew Lester

 In rural settings, Seeders work with sustainable agriculture in isolated, indigenous communities in the high-plains of Bolivia, where the impact of modernity intersects with tradition, culture and gender.
 Others serve with a partner organization that accompanies communities as they work through the impact of mining and water contamination on community well-being, cultural identity and health.

-Seed Southern Africa is an innovative peacebuilding two-year program.
-It brings together regional (Southern Africa) and international young adults to reflect, serve and work for peace.
+Seed Zambia is an innovative peacebuilding two-year program.
+It brings together regional and international young adults to reflect, serve and work for peace.
 They work to build connections in marginalized communities by providing support to local partner organizations and communities.

 Seed participants serve with MCC partner agencies that work to address issues like violence, poverty and oppression from the grassroots.
 Seed participants live in communities to better understand the context and strengthen local capacities for peace.
 Seed participants reflect as a group on a range of topics in order to understand how national and international issues affect the communities they are serving in.
 This reflection also helps them develop skills to support the work being done in their communities.